haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 A creature grappled by the monster can use its action to try to escape.
 To do so, it must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check against the escape DC in the monster’s stat block.
 If no escape DC is given, assume the DC is 10 + the monster’s Strength (Athletics) modifier.
  Equipment
 A stat block rarely refers to equipment, other than armor or weapons used by a monster.
 A creature that customarily wears clothes, such as a humanoid, is assumed to be dressed appropriately.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 259

 You can equip monsters with additional gear and trinkets however you like, and you decide how much of a monster’s equipment is recoverable after the creature is slain and whether any of that equipment is still usable.
 A battered suit of armor made for a monster is rarely usable by someone else, for instance.
 If a spellcasting monster needs material components to cast its spells, assume that it has the material components it needs to cast the spells in its stat block.